maiiku/megalist_multiselect/README.md

  </tr>
  <tr>
    <td>.megalist('setDataProvider', dataProviderArray)</td>
-   <td>Initializes a list component.</td>
+   <td>Sets the data provider function that should return (data source) JSON array for the list instance.
+There is no concrete limit on the length of the data provider array.</td>
  </tr>
  <tr>
    <td>.megalist('setLabelFunction', labelFunction)</td>
-   <td>Sets the data provider array for the list instance.
-There is no concrete limit on the length of the data provider array.
-Elements within the array can be of primitive or complex types.</td>
+   <td>Sets the function to be used to build list element from provided data.
+If not set JSON is assumed to contain ```label``` and ```listValue``` for multiselect elements names and values</td>
  </tr>
  <tr>
    <td>.megalist('setSelectedIndex', index)</td>